HerveAbdi/data4PCCAR/README.md

 a bootstrap distribution of eigenvalues for a given (rectangular) matrix.

+### Boot4PLSC

+creates a Bootstrap Cube for PLSC (partial least square correlation):
+Creates Bootstrap Cubes for the I and J sets of a PLSC obtained from bootstraping the rows of the two data-tables used for PLSC.

 ### buildRandomImage4PCA

  makes a random image (with similar PCA loadings)